"We need you in the office over Christmas."

 Disadvantages: Managers may misjudge company need and deny too many or too few leave requests.
 It might also mean that the most productive employees might struggle to get time off.

-Whichever method (or combination of methods) you want to use to prioritise leave requests, you need to administer them properly if they’re to remain fair.
+Whichever method (or combination of methods) you want to use to prioritise leave requests and schedule employees, you need to administer them properly if they're to remain fair.

 First off, create a written leave policy that sets out notice periods as well as how leave requests will be prioritised.